-- 1.1 Unless the contrary intention appears or the context otherwise requires, words or expressions contained in this Constitution bear the same meaning as in the 2006 Act. - 1.2 References in this Constitution to legislation include all amendments, replacements, or re-enactments made. - 1.3 Headings are for ease of reference only and are not to affect interpretation. - 1.4 Words importing the masculine gender only shall include the feminine gender; words importing the singular shall include the plural and vice-versa. - 1.5 Any reference to any organisation shall include a reference to any successor in title or any organisation or entity which has taken over its functions or responsibilities. - 1.6 In this Constitution:
+- 1.1 Unless the contrary intention appears or the context otherwise requires, words or expressions contained in this Constitution bear the same meaning as in the 2006 Act. - 1.2 References in this Constitution to legislation include all amendments, replacements, or reenactments made. - 1.3 Headings are for ease of reference only and are not to affect interpretation. - 1.4 Any reference to any organisation shall include a reference to any successor in title or any organisation or entity which has taken over its functions or responsibilities. - 1.5 In this Constitution:

-"the 2006 Act"

-means the National Health Service Act 2006 (as amended);
+"the 2006 Act" - means the National Health Service Act 2006 (as amended);

-"the 2012 Act"

-means the Health and Social Care Act 2012;
+"the 2012 Act" - means the Health and Social Care Act 2012;

-"Accounting Officer"

-means the person who from time to time discharges the functions specified in paragraph 25(5) of Schedule 7 to the 2006 Act;

-"Annual Accounts"

-means those accounts prepared by the Trust pursuant to paragraph 25 of Schedule 7 to the 2006 Act;

-"Annual General Meeting"

-has the meaning ascribed to it in paragraph 7.8.1 of the Constitution;

-"Annual Plan"

-means the document prepared by the Trust pursuant to paragraph 27 of Schedule 7 to the 2006 Act;

-"Annual Report"

-means a report prepared by the Trust pursuant to paragraph 26 of Schedule 7 to the 2006 Act;

-"Applicant NHS Trust"

-means the Moorfields Eye Hospital NHS Trust which made the application to become the Trust;

-"Appointed Governor"

-means a Local Authority Governor, or an Other Partnership Governor;

-"Area of the Trust"

-means the area consisting of all the areas specified in Annex 1 as an area for a Public Constituency;

-"Associate Director"
+- "Accounting Officer" means the person who from time to time discharges the functions specified in paragraph 25(5) of Schedule 7 to the 2006 Act; - "Annual Accounts" means those accounts prepared by the Trust pursuant to paragraph 25 of Schedule 7 to the 2006 Act: - "Annual General Meeting" has the meaning ascribed to it in paragraph 14.1 of the Constitution; - "Annual Plan" means the document prepared by the Trust pursuant to paragraph 27 of Schedule 7 to the 2006 Act; - "Annual Report" means a report prepared by the Trust pursuant to paragraph 26 of Schedule 7 to the 2006 Act; - "Appointed Governor'" means a Local Authority Governor, or an Other Partnership Governor; - "Associate Director" means an officer of the Trust appointed as such by the Chief Executive who may attend meetings of the Board of Directors.
+For the avoidance of doubt, Associate

-means an officer of the Trust appointed as such by the Chief Executive who may attend meetings of the Board of Directors.
-For the avoidance of doubt, Associate Directors are not members of the Board of Directors, and are not entitled to vote; they may however, subject to the discretion and control of the Chairman, attend and speak at meetings of the Board of Directors:
+Directors are not members of the Board of Directors, and are not entitled to vote; they may however, subject to the discretion and control of the Chairman, attend and speak at meetings of the Board of Directors;

-"Auditor"

-means the Auditor of the Trust appointed by the Membership Council pursuant to paragraph 17 of the Constitution:
+"Auditor" - means the Auditor of the Trust appointed by the Membership Council pursuant to paragraph 17 of the Constitution;

-"Audit Committee"

-means a committee of the Board of Directors as established pursuant to paragraph 9.9.3 of the Constitution:
+"Audit and Risk Committee" - means a committee of the Board of Directors as established pursuant to paragraph 5.6 of the Constitution;